Koenvh1/ets2-local-radio/README.md

-# ETS2 Local Radio #
+# ETS2/ATS Local Radio #

-ETS2 Local Radio plays radio from where you are, in ETS2.
+ETS2/ATS Local Radio plays radio from where you are, in ETS2.
 Feel the immersion when the Swedish radio plays in Sweden, and the Polish radio in Poland.
 It will switch automatically, and allow you to switch stations while driving.

-**Some radio stations may not work with Internet Explorer, Edge or Chrome.
-Please try using Firefox while I try to fix the issue**
+**Some radio stations may not work with Internet Explorer, Opera or Chrome.
+Please try using Edge or Firefox.**

 ## How to install it: ##